 I’ve got a great breakfast recipe for you – and once you try it, it’ll be part of your normal routine.

-Because that’s how delicious this mixed berry oatmeal smoothie is!
+Because that’s how delicious this healthy oatmeal smoothie is!
 I’m going to be honest, I don’t always have time for a big production in the morning.

-This oatmeal yogurt smoothie is something you can make the night before and then put in the refrigerator ’til the next morning.
+This is something you can make the night before and then put in the refrigerator ’til the next morning.
 It’s perfect!

-If you’re looking for something filing, that’s another reason to indulge in this breakfast smoothie.
+If you’re looking for something filing, that’s another reason to indulge in this breakfast smoothie with oats.
 The rolled oats provide fiber, and the almond milk gives you the protein.

-Here are a few things you might want to know about oatmeal smoothies.
+Here are a few things you might want to know about this recipe.

 Can you use oatmeal in a smoothie?